fewkz/studio-wally/server/README.md

 You can deploy the backend using Skaffold by doing `skaffold run`.
 Skaffold requires a image registry to upload the built images to.
 You can use GitHub for this by passing the `--default-repo ghcr.io/USERNAME/studio-wally` arg.
 You'll also need to [authenticate with the GitHub container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

-You'll need to manually deploy a service that's exposed to the internet through kubectl, which can vary by cloud provider.
-The configuration I used is available at https://gist.github.com/fewkz/a894ce5fe521c86b9713a544697f1deb
+You'll also need to expose this service to the internet yourself.
+I'd recommend using cloudflare tunnels.
+You'll still have to open ports in order for the rojo servers to be connected to.

 ## Wally Server